hgcl/clara-le/src/posts/my-ongoing-travel-cooking-wishlist.md

 - Tkemali: sour plum sauce (great for grilled meat)
 - Shkmeruli: the creamy and garlic-heavy sauce of this dish is addictive
 - Kompot: sweet drink that's perfect to preserve fruits (found everywhere in the ex-USSR region)
-- Mchadi: corn-based bread that is crumbly
+- Mchadi: corn-based bread that is crumbly (✅ made on 04-09-2025, [recipe](/recipes/georgian-mchadi/))
 - Tashmijabi: potato puree mixed with cheese, where can it go wrong?

 ## Armenia